 As I leave, Grandma asks me to promise to come back.
 I don’t.

 At Camp Butler Cray is the only coworker I really talk to.

 She is small and thin, kind, twenty-nine years old, with a certain tragic way about her, something about the way she re-situates her blonde hair properly into her cap.
 She was born and raised in these parts, her parents and homestead only a few miles from the range land.
 She was a tomboy as a girl.
-Her older cousin was a teenager and he thought she was cool, treated her like a treasured little sister.
+Her older cousin was a teenager and he thought she was cool.
 He taught her how to drive a truck and how to throw a ball like a boy.
 She must've been around when he died.
-While she was a teenager and he was in his twenties, he was a soldier in the National Guard, working at the maintenance shop just in town, when a crane snapped and a connex fell on him.
+While she was a teenager and he was in his twenties, he was a soldier in the National Guard, working at the maintenance shop just in town, when a crane snapped.

 I help him lift the fallen tree over into the woods.

 Afterward, I step up onto the large back porch and notice how all the wood is bare, some with bark still attached and smoothed down by the elements.

 “My DAUGHter, lived here,” the landlord, Mr. Thacker, says.
 “All her ADult life.”